 Potential customers must understand that their services can be trusted and completed to exacting standards, so the leading content block serves as a testament to their 15 year-long experience in the field.
 This information is as important as the description of their work in the hero, so this messaging immediately follows the top message.

-If your website doesn’t serve a sales purpose or your company doesn’t offer products or services—as often is the case with nonprofits, charities or municipalities—the leading content block can serve as a vehicle to discuss your mission or provide needed context for your website.
+If your website doesn’t serve a sales purpose or your company doesn’t offer products or services—as often is the case with websites for nonprofits, charities or municipalities—the leading content block can serve as a vehicle to discuss your mission or provide needed context for your website.

 The City of Atlanta's TSPLOST website features important context about the city's projects in the leading content block.